jurikuronen/GWES-Explorer/README.md

-# GWESalyzer
+# GWES-Explorer
 Genome-wide epistasis analyzer.

 ## Dependencies
-GWESalyzer's circular plot depends on [Node.js](https://nodejs.org/en/) and a browser that support ES6 (this includes all modern browsers and the 1.2 version of the RStudio IDE).
+GWES-Explorer's circular plot depends on [Node.js](https://nodejs.org/en/) and a browser that support ES6 (this includes all modern browsers and the 1.2 version of the RStudio IDE).

 ## Installation guide
 Begin by installing the `BiocManager` and `devtools` packages.
 Then, install `ggtree` and `treeio` with